 Affiliate links are in every True Love Scam Recovery article.
 Clicks on these links provide minor compensation to keep the site running. www.truelovescam.com and its agents are not licensed as attorneys, medical doctors, psychiatrists, psychologists, or therapists.
 See the entire and full True Love Scam Recovery Privacy Policy and Legal Agreement and Disclaimer here.
 Thank you.

-Nobodies Home Inside There Aside from Evil
+Nobodies Home Inside Them Aside from Evil

 So they fake it to get stuff and to keep that cozy couch to sleep on.
+To keep our ATM card, access to our car, and anything else.
 Unfortunately, they have an uncanny power of influence and get lots unless we already – fully – know what a sociopath is.

 When normal humans take in a moment in life or interact in human exchange, our bodies respond by making a chemical mix that rushes to our bloodstream and brain and animates us in emotional responses of gratitude, empathy, delight, joy, or reverent awe, or an endless combo of sensation.

-Bonding is Normal: It’s Absent in Pathological Predators
+Bonding is Normal: It’s Absent in Pathological Parasitic Predators

 This grand cocktail of life forges deeper connections with others around us and to our very selves.
 In a sociopath this function is absent.
 They switch emotional responses on and off – sort of.
 But not really…